rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Config/Document/Permissions/index.md

 ![Review document](/assets/images/editor/review.png)

 ## reviewGroups

 Defines the [groups](../../Editor/index.md#user) whose changes the user can accept/reject.
 The *\[""]* value means that the user can review changes made by someone who belongs to none of these groups (for example, if the document is reviewed in third-party editors).
 If the value is *\[]*, the user cannot review changes made by any group.
 If the value is *""* or not specified, then the user can review changes made by any user.

 Type: array of string

-Example: ["Group1", "Group2", ""]
+Example: \["Group1", "Group2", ""]

 ## userInfoGroups

 Defines the groups of users whose information is displayed in the editors:

-* the usernames are displayed in the list of the editing users in the editor header;
+- the usernames are displayed in the list of the editing users in the editor header;
-* when typing text, the user cursors and tooltips with their names are displayed;
+- when typing text, the user cursors and tooltips with their names are displayed;
-* when locking objects in the strict co-editing mode, the usernames are displayed.
+- when locking objects in the strict co-editing mode, the usernames are displayed.

 The *\["Group1", ""]* means that the information about users from Group1 and users who don't belong to any group is displayed.
 The *\[]* means that no user information is displayed at all.
 The *undefined* or *""* values mean that the information about all users is displayed.

 Type: array of string

-Example: ["Group1", ""]
+Example: \["Group1", ""]

+**Example**

 ### Example
 ``` javascript